Death's Game: Critical response

-Cine21s Kim Hyun-seung wrote for the part one that "many works, including Along with the Gods, have dealt with the afterlife, but the worldview built by Death's Game is quite novel."
-He also cited that "it received favorable reviews on CG that is rare in South Korea" but "somewhat disappointed that all narratives rely on visual effects."
-While Cine21s Nam Ji-woo wrote for part two that the series "transforms into a contemplative drama that attempts to answer the philosophical questions surrounding suicide in its own unique way."
-Pierce Conran of South China Morning Post gave it 3/5 stars and described that "Death's Game is the kind of pulpy entertainment where quibbling over plot points is ill-advised" and "plot moves quickly and the storytelling mode switches often, forcing logic to take a back seat to visceral thrills and emotional swings".
-Bhavna Agarwal of India Today gave it 3.5/5 stars and stated that "the show strikes a balance between the emotional aspects and the action sequences" but "the only disappointment perhaps is that the show doesn't quite take into consideration the external factors or fails to stress the need for more mental health guidance to prevent suicides".
+Writing for the first half of the series, Cine21s Kim Hyun-seung noted that while many South Korean works like Along with the Gods have explored the afterlife, the "worldview built by Death's Game is quite novel".
+Kim lauded the series for visual effects (CG) rarely seen in domestic productions, though he expressed disappointment that the narrative occasionally relied too heavily on these effects.
+While Cine21s Evaluating the second half, Nam Ji-woo observed that the show successfully "transforms into a contemplative drama" that attempts to address the complex philosophical questions of suicide in a unique manner.

+International critics also highlighted the show's generic fluidity.
+Jasneet Singh of Collider noted that while the high-concept premise of 12 lives is the initial hook, the "revenge storyline woven between its emotional folds" provides the series with its narrative heart and drive.
+Pierce Conran of South China Morning Post gave it 3/5 stars, describing it as "pulpy entertainment where quibbling over plot points is ill-advised".
+Conran noted that the fast-paced storytelling and frequent shifts in genre forced "logic to take a back seat to visceral thrills and emotional swings".
+In a 3.5/5 star review for India Today, Bhavna Agarwal praised the balance between "emotional aspects and action sequences".
+However, she noted a significant omission in the show's messaging, stating that it "doesn't quite take into consideration the external factors or fails to stress the need for more mental health guidance to prevent suicides".